magento/knowledge-base/docs/guides/support-kb-styleguide.md

 ## Versions

 * We use "version" for all releases (major/minor/patch).
-For example "Supported versions: Magento Commerce 2.3.x"
+For example "Supported versions: Adobe Commerce 2.3.x"

 * We use low case "x" when writing about all patch releases within minor release, and all minor with major.
-For example, Magento Commerce 2.x.x.
+For example, Adobe Commerce 2.x.x.

+## Branding

+* Magento Commerce is now Adobe Commerce.
+Please refer to the [Rebrand terms](https://github.com/magento/knowledge-base/wiki) wiki for more information on how to use up to date branding language.